 Los Angeles, Transportation & Possession of Cocaine for Sales

-Our client was arrested after contacting a female on Craigslist for a potential date.
-The Craigslist posting used street vernacular names for drugs such as "I love snowy days" and "Ecitment."
-Our client responded to the ad by describing himself and asking if the female liked "snow flurries" or "hard candy" (street vernacular for powder cocaine and rock cocaine).
-The "female" then invited him to come over and watch a Lakers game with her.
+Our client responded to the ad by describing himself “as tall, athletic and well-built” (he was five foot, eight and 150 pounds) and asking if the female liked "snow flurries" or "hard candy" (street vernacular for powder cocaine and rock cocaine).
+The "female" then invited him to come over to her home and watch a Lakers game with her.

 The Craigslist posting included pictures of the female in tight-fitting clothes that suggested she was perhaps interested in more than just drugs.The Reader’s Digest Version: Client arrested with ten grams of cocaine while responding to a Craigslist posting from a female soliciting companionship and asking that the john bring cocaine.
 Thus, an arrest of possession for sales was made and our client resolved the felony case with 150 hours of Cal-Trans.